Huawei Finance Chief's Arrest Threatens To Inflame U.S.-China Tensions

 In a statement released Thursday, the Chinese Embassy in Canada protested the move as an act that "seriously harmed the human rights of the victim," referring to Meng.

-"The Chinese side has lodged stern representations with the US and Canadian side," the Embassy said, "and urged them to immediately correct the wrongdoing and restore the personal freedom of Ms. Meng Wanzhou."
+"The Chinese side has lodged stern representations with the US and Canadian side," the embassy said, "and urged them to immediately correct the wrongdoing and restore the personal freedom of Ms. Meng Wanzhou."

-The Embassy vowed that Chinese officials would "take all measures to resolutely protect the legitimate rights and interests of Chinese citizens."
+The embassy vowed that Chinese officials would "take all measures to resolutely protect the legitimate rights and interests of Chinese citizens."

 China's embassy in Canada on Thursday demanded the immediate release of Chinese national Meng Wanzhou, who was arrested by Canadian police at the request of the US, even though she hasn't violated any US or Canadian laws, calling the move a serious violation of human rights. pic.twitter.com/wM5HqFrjde— People's Daily,China (@PDChina) December 6, 2018